Sequences and Series - Topics, Formula, Books, FAQs

 Series formulas

-Series formulas include the sum of first n terms in the arithmetic series, geometric series and the harmonic series.
+Series formulas include the sum of the first n terms in the arithmetic series, geometric series and the harmonic series.

 Sum of n terms in arithmetic series: The sum of the first $n$ terms of an arithmetic series is $S_n=\frac{n}{2}(2 a+(n-1) \cdot d)$ where $a$ is the first term and $d$ is the common difference.

-Sum of n terms in geoemtric series: The sum of the first $n$ terms of a geometric series is $S_n=a \cdot \frac{1-r^n}{1-r} \quad($ for $r \neq 1)$ where $a$ is the first term and $d$ is the common difference.
+Sum of n terms in geometric series: The sum of the first $n$ terms of a geometric series is $S_n=a \cdot \frac{1-r^n}{1-r} \quad($ for $r \neq 1)$ where $a$ is the first term and $d$ is the common difference.

-Sum of n terms in harmonic series: There is no general formula for the sum of first $n$ terms that are in H.P.
+Sum of n terms in harmonic series: There is no general formula for the sum of the first $n$ terms that are in H.P.
 The sum of the first $n$ terms of a harmonic series is $S_n=1+\frac{1}{2}+\frac{1}{3}+\cdots+\frac{1}{n}$.

 Difference Between Sequence and Series

-The difference between sequence and series are,
+The difference between sequence and series is given below:

-A sequence is formed when terms are written in order such that they follow a particular pattern.A series is the sum of the terms of a sequence and It is denoted by $S_n$
+A sequence is formed when terms are written in order such that they follow a particular pattern.A series is the sum of the terms of a sequence, and it is denoted by $S_n$

 Eg. $1,2,3,4,5,...$$1+2+3+4+5+....$

-It can have any number of terms which can be finite or infinite in a specifc order. $1,2,3,4,....$ is not same as $1,3,2,4,....$It can have any number of terms which can be finite or infinite in any order. $1+2+3+4+...+$ is same as $1+3+2+4+....$
+It can have any number of terms, which can be finite or infinite, in a specific order. $1,2,3,4,....$ is not same as $1,3,2,4,....$It can have any number of terms, which can be finite or infinite in any order. $1+2+3+4+...+$ is same as $1+3+2+4+....$

 The types of sequence include,